Panjete/rerankDocs/README.md

     * `time ./word2vec -train  <text_file_location> -output <vector_file> -cbow 1 -size 200 -window 8 -negative 25 -hs 0 -sample 1e-4 -threads 20 -binary 1 -iter 15` - stores vector embeddings in the [vector\_file]

     * `./distance <vector_file> <dest_file> <word>` - computes the top 40 nearest words for [word] and appends them to [dest\_file]

-5. `top_rerank.py` iterates over the queries.
-For each query, it computes a score for the top100 documents that have been retrieved .
-Arranging these is a descending order, these results are written to the `[output-file]`.